rpdeeksh/buildspace-dao-starter/README.md

 To get started with this project, clone this repo and follow these commands:

 1. Run `npm install` at the root of your directory
+2. Run 'npm i @thirdweb-dev/sdk' in your root directory and the scripts directory
+3. Run 'npm i @thirdweb-dev/react' in your root directory
 2. Run `npm start` to start the project
 3. Start coding!